-Answer: The standard does not specifically require that you install intrusion detection systems on your network or in the cyber assets.
-It requires that you have some intrusion detection processes that allow you to monitor accesses to or attempts to access your electronic security perimeter and to be alerted so that you can respond.
-These do not have to be reported by a network or host intrusion device, but may be processes that you have implemented to review your access logs in a timely fashion or to automatically scan your logs for intrusions or attempted intrusions.
+Answer: The standard does not specifically require that you install intrusion detection systems on your network or in the Cyber Assets.
+It requires that you have some intrusion detection processes, which allow you to monitor accesses to or attempts to access your Electronic Security Perimeter and to be alerted so that you can respond.
+These do not have to be reported by a network or host intrusion device, but may be processes which you have implemented to review your access logs in a timely fashion or to automatically scan your logs for intrusions or attempted intrusions.
 However, network and host intrusion detection systems are systems specifically designed for this purpose and provide an easier way to automatically provide these functions.

-7. Question: I have a Virtual Private Network (VPN) that allows some external computers to connect to a VPN server on my security perimeter.
+7. Question: I have a Virtual Private Network (VPN) which allows some external computers to connect to a VPN server on my security perimeter.
 Have I extended my security perimeter?